PokemonHacker1337/HackedFlashGames/Games/Cracked/README.md

 Insane difficulty unlocked.

 Exit Path 2:
 Fixed the crash after the original loading screen (I hope).
+Note: the starting cutscene will never load as it is attempting to grab a video from a website that is no longer around.

 Learn to Fly 2:
 Omega Catalog may be bought, Sponsored By achievement activates as soon as the shop is accessed.